 Our top choice

-With all this being said, our favourite dishes in South Korea were actually at our Airbnb, where our host prepared us traditional Korean breakfasts every morning.
+With all this being said, our favourite dishes in South Korea were actually at our Airbnb in Seoul, where our host prepared us traditional Korean breakfasts every morning.
 I wrote about this in my original post about this trip and it still holds true.
 Goes to show that nothing beats a cozy home cooked meal.